Most Effective Products

 Diphacinone bait in a bait station

-Diphacinone, first registered for use as a rodenticide in the 1950’s, is a First Generation Anticoagulant Rodenticide, or FGAR.
-It is most commonly used as a dry rodenticide bait to control common rodent pests such as rats or mice.
-Baits made with diphacinone are commonly found in the form of blocks, cakes, or pellets.
+Diphacinone, first registered for use as a rodenticide in the 1950s, is a First Generation Anticoagulant Rodenticide (FGAR).
+It is commonly used as a dry rodenticide bait to control rodent pests such as rats or mice.
+Baits made with diphacinone are commonly found as blocks, cakes, or pellets.

 How Does Diphacinone Work?

-Since Diphacinone is an FGAR, it will take many feedings over the course of 1 to 2 weeks to deliver a lethal dose.
-Additionally, FGARs break down inside of rodents quickly when compared to more lethal bait products.
+Since Diphacinone is an FGAR, it will take many feedings over 1 to 2 weeks to deliver a lethal dose.
+Additionally, FGARs break down inside rodents faster than more lethal bait products.
 For this reason, FGARs are unlikely to result in secondary poisoning when a predator consumes a dead rodent that’s fed off these baits.

 Benefits of Diphacinone

 Diphacinone is an effective rodenticide against rodents and other small pest species.
-It is viewed as one of the more palatable types of anticoagulant rodenticides and combats bait shyness due to it's delayed effect.
+Due to its delayed effect, it is viewed as one of the more palatable types of anticoagulant rodenticides and combats bait shyness.
 Since the symptoms of the rodenticide aren't immediate, rodents will not know that the bait is meant to kill them.

 Drawbacks of Diphacinone